aimeele97/employee_kpi_analysis/README.md

 The data for this analysis is sourced from Kaggle: [Employee Performance Dataset](https://www.kaggle.com/datasets/sanjanchaudhari/employees-performance-for-hr-analytics).

-## List of Problems
+## List of Business Problems

 After profiling, cleaning, and transforming the dataset, I analyzed employee demographics, including gender distribution, education levels, awards, age, departments, and KPI achievement rates.
 The analysis focuses on the following questions:

-### 1. KPI Analysis
+#### KPI Performance
+1. What is the total number of employees and unique employees in the dataset?
+2. Are there any duplicate records that need to be addressed?
+3. What is the overall KPI achievement rate across the organization?
-- How do employees perform regarding KPIs and awards won?
+4. How do KPIs correlate with awards won by employees?
+5. Which departments have the highest and lowest KPI performance?
-- What impact do training sessions have on KPI achievement?
+6. What is the impact of training on KPI achievement?
-- How does length of service correlate with KPI performance?
+7. How does the length of service affect KPI performance?
-- Which age groups perform best on KPIs?
+8. Which age groups achieve the highest KPIs?
-- What is the relationship between education level and KPI achievement?
+9. How does education level relate to KPI performance?

-### 2. Company Ratings
+#### Employee Ratings
+1. What is the average employee rating within the company?
-- How do employees rate the company overall and by department and gender?
+2. How do gender and department correlate with employee ratings?

-### 3. Recruitment Strategies
+3. Which department has the lowest average rating?
+4. What percentage of low ratings (1 and 2 stars) come from specific departments?

+#### Recruitment Channels
+1. How many employees were hired through different recruitment channels?
-- What is the education distribution by recruitment channel and department?
+2. What is the distribution of education levels across various recruitment sources?
+3. Are there any issues with "unknown" education levels affecting employee ratings?

 ---